 - In a food processor combine chopped asparagus, half the peas, the basil, and a spoonful of olive oil.
 Taste and season with salt and pepper accordingly.
 Set aside.

 - Get a medium-size cast pot or a deep saute pan.
-Heat up 2 Tbsp olive oil and garlic clove.
+Heat up 2 tablespoon olive oil and garlic clove.
 Saute for a minute.
 Toss in onions and chives and saute for another minute or so.

 - Time to toss in the rice and stir getting all those flavors all over the rice.
 Toast the rice for 1 minute.

 - Start adding the broth one ladle at a time, constantly stirring the rice.
 As the broth dissipates add another ladle.
 Continue this for about 20 minutes.

 - Time to add the asparagus/pea cream.
 Stir to blend then add the asparagus tips and the last of the peas.
 Stirring constantly, cook for another 5 minutes or until rice is al dente.
 If it seems too dry add a little broth.

 - Finally, toss in the Parmigiano, reserving a bit for garnishing, and the butter.
 Stir well, take off heat and cover.
 Let sit for a couple of minutes.